 Think for a minute about a bookstore.
-The bookstore owner is a producer; s/he provides consumers with books, magazines, and newspapers.
+The bookstore owner is a producer; they provide consumers with books, magazines, and newspapers.
 The store makes payments to book suppliers to obtain the store's merchandise.
 In addition, the store employs individuals who provide human resources to sell the merchandise.